estruyf/unicorn-busy-server/README.md

 sudo bash ./install.sh -V -i /home/pi/unicorn-busy-server
 ```

 Currently the script only runs on Raspbian/Ubuntu I am accepting pull requests to extend the PR to support other distributions.
-I plan to add support for Debian shortly.

-If you want to clone/fork this repo and carry on development on a more sensible machine you can install the required files without needing to install the service by doing the following:
+If you want to clone/fork this repo and carry on development on a more sensible machine, you can install the required files without needing to install the service by doing the following:

 ```bash
 curl -LSs https://raw.githubusercontent.com/estruyf/unicorn-busy-server/master/install.sh